tysonjens/Notes/galv_notes.md

 * Switch to sublime text
 * Get in touch with Clouse (emailed)
 * try iterm2
-* look at amelia's notes
+* objects and classes practice
+* Study MCMC

 ### RESOURCES WE SKIMMED THAT I SHOULD COME BACK TO